 Inspiration Point is an incredible scenic overlook in Eureka Springs, Arkansas.

-This is the perfect place to enjoy a picnic, take a gorgeous picture, or just enjoy some time being outdoor in nature.
+This is the perfect place to enjoy a picnic, take a gorgeous picture, or enjoy some time outdoors in nature.

 Here you can see the White River and views of the valley 500 feet below.
 This is the perfect place to visit any time of year, allowing you to see the gorgeous Ozark Mountain scenery.

-If you can visit during the fall then you will be treated with the changing of the gorgeous fall foliage.
-This is such a treat to see the beautiful colors of orange, red, and yellow as the trees begin the process of shedding their leaves for winter.
+If you can visit during the fall, you will be treated to the changing of the gorgeous fall foliage.
+It is such a treat to see the beautiful colors of orange, red, and yellow as the trees begin shedding their leaves for winter.

-You will definitely want to bring your camera when you visit Inspiration Point as the view from this vantagepoint are fabulous.
+You will want to bring your camera when you visit Inspiration Point, as the view from this vantage point is fabulous.